Taptic-Education/.github/profile/README.md

 ---

-## 🚀 Our Projects

-We are currently working on several exciting projects aimed at enhancing educational outcomes:

-- **SA Papers**: A comprehensive repository of past examination papers for South African students.
-- **Rwanda Papers**: Providing Rwandan students with access to over 2,000 past exam papers for REB P6, S3, and S6 final examinations.
-- **Zambia Papers**: A platform offering past examination papers to Zambian students.:contentReference[oaicite:11]{index=11}

----

 ## 🤝 Get Involved

 We welcome collaboration and contributions from the community.
 If you're interested in working with us or contributing to our projects:

-- Explore our repositories to see what we're working on.
-- Check out our [contribution guidelines](CONTRIBUTING.md) to get started.
 - Reach out to us via [support@taptic.org](mailto:support@taptic.org) for any inquiries.

 ---